 What started out in 1909 with just six miles of open-wire and six customers, has evolved and grown to be a heritage company, celebrating over 105 years of serving the Lehigh Valley with over 90,000 lines served.
 Speak to a George family member about this landmark anniversary and you immediately get a sense of the gratitude they have for their customers, employees, neighbors, partners, and communities.
-“Our goal has always been to maintain the highest service excellence to our customers whether they were served by the old ‘crank’ phones to the modern VOIP phones of today, and we are grateful to be here to have served both, “says William, “Bill” George II, grandson of Butcher George and today’s company President and CEO.
+“Our goal has always been to maintain the highest service excellence to our customers whether they were served by the old ‘crank’ phones to the modern VOIP phones of today, and we are grateful to be here to have served both, “said William, “Bill” George II, grandson of Butcher George and former company President and CEO.

 “Ironton Telephone Company is a family-owned local telephone company that values the ideals of service providers from an era that seems long gone.
-These core values and our long-term commitment to the mutual relationship we share with every customer provide them an experienced team dedicated to quality communications and customer service excellence.”
+These core values and our long-term commitment to the mutual relationship we share with every customer provide them an experienced team dedicated to quality communications and customer service excellence.”William George

-About Ironton Telephone
+About Ironton Telephone Company

 ITC partnered with Service Electric Cable TV (the cable TV pioneer in the US) to form Ironton Telephone, a Competitive Local Access Provider, after the Telecommunications Act of 1996.

-ITC delivers the following services to residential and business customers.
+Ironton Internet & Telephone delivers the following services to residential and business customers.

 - T1, DS-3, OC-3, OC-12, Ethernet networking services